-Staff and pupils are not permitted to connect school-owned devices to public Wi-Fi networks.
-All school-owned devices are password protected.
-School-owned devices are fitted with software to ensure they can be remotely accessed in case data on the device needs to be protected, retrieved or erased.
+School-owned devices are used in accordance with the device User Agreement.
+All schoolowned devices are password protected.
+School-owned devices are fitted with software to ensure they can be remotely accessed, in case data on the device needs to be protected, retrieved or erased.

 The ICT technician reviews all school-owned devices to carry out software updates and ensure there is no inappropriate material or malware on the devices.
-No software, apps or other programmes can be downloaded onto a device without authorisation from ICT technicians.
+No software, apps or other programmes can be downloaded onto a device without authorisation from ICT technician.

-Cases of staff members or pupils found to be misusing school-owned devices will be managed in line with the Disciplinary Policy and Procedure and Behavioural Policy respectively.
+Staff members or pupils found to be misusing school-owned devices will be managed in line with the appropriate Policy or Code of Conduct.